wanglab-broad/spin/README.md

 * Spatial coordinates under `.obsm` (key can be specified with argument `spatial_key`)
 * Batch information
    * If multiple batches in single dataset, batch labels provided under `.obs` with key `batch_key`.
-   * If multiple batches in individual datasets, batch labels for each dataset provided as input.
+   * If multiple batches in separate datasets, batch labels for each dataset provided as input.

 ## 3. Installation